basakkrmn/MLMentor/README.md

 You can try the deployed app here: [ML Mentor Chatbot](https://mlmentor-r6usqtnevvrrektgiocf9p.streamlit.app/)

+⚠️ **Note:** The app runs on Streamlit Community Cloud free tier.
+If inactive for 18+ hours, it enters sleep mode.
+The first visit may take 30-60 seconds to wake up.

 ## 📝 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.